josh-jacobsen/nginx-certbot/README.md

+### Notes
+This branch https://github.com/josh-jacobsen/nginx-certbot/tree/fix-the-things has the code that will get the certs in production, but throws a 500 when navigating to https://test.circle8.eco (though the content is served over https)

 # Boilerplate for nginx with Let’s Encrypt on docker-compose

 > This repository is accompanied by a [step-by-step guide on how to